CityBuilderBot-Tech/dcstatus-client-py/README.md

 ## Installation

-You have two options to install the client.

-### Method 1: Using `requirements.txt` (Recommended)

-This is the standard way to manage dependencies in a Python project.
-It ensures that anyone who sets up your project gets the correct version of the client.

 **1. Add to `requirements.txt`**

-Add the following line to your project's `requirements.txt` file:
+Add the following line to your project's `requirements.txt` file.
+This ensures the client is installed along with your other dependencies.

 ```
 # requirements.txt